 More precise.
 Better outcomes.
 Faster recovery.
 See how it works.

-If you're interested in focused ultrasound for essential tremor, it's important to note:
+If you're interested in getting treated with focused ultrasound, it's important to note:

 - Insurance plans do not currently cover this procedure.

-- Not everyone with essential tremor is eligible for focused ultrasound; eligibility requires evaluation.
+- Not everyone is eligible for focused ultrasound; eligibility requires evaluation.